 According to the special flavor profile of your recipe, you can decide upon a suitable substitution for rosemary that will specifically complement other ingredients in the dish.

 If your dish contains several strong seasonings then use caraway seed instead of rosemary.
-Caraway seeds add a distinctive mild anise flavor with a subtle licorice hint to the dish without overpowering other ingredients in the dish.
+Caraway seeds add a distinctive mild anise flavor with a subtle licorice hint to the dish without overpowering other ingredients.

 A combination of peppermint, bay leaf, and thyme is a good alternative to be used in lamb and chicken dishes.
-Note, the total of the combined ingredients should be equal to the rosemary used in the dish.
+Note, the combined ingredients’ total should equal the rosemary used in the dish.

 You’ll not find a single herb that precisely matches the flavor profile of rosemary.
 While choosing a rosemary substitute, you should pay attention to the flavors that will best complement other ingredients of the dish.
 Lastly, don’t be in a hurry to add your substitutes, taste as you progress in cooking, and if required add more towards the end of cooking.